zakimjz/zakimjz.github.io/pages/courses/mlib/assign4.md

 Next, you need to report the classification accuracy using the pre-trained BERT model, as well as the prot2vec model on the protein family classification dataset.
-Report the classification results (specificity, sensitivity, and accuracy) for the first 20 families, as well as for the whole dataset, as shown in Table 2 in the paper.
+Report the classification results (specificity, sensitivity, and accuracy) for the first 20 families (in decreasing order of size).

 You should acknowledge the source of any code you use from the web.